 - 6-8 Standard sized lollipop sticks

-- 3 inch wide heart shaped cookie cutter (if you don't have a heart shaped baking pan)
+- 3 inch wide heart shaped cookie cutter; if you don't have heart shaped pans

 Preheat the oven to 180C/350F and grease and line a 9x9 inch pan or a baking tin with 6 heart shaped cavities.